 You’ll find various genres under the categories on the Home page as well as articles on Writing and Blogging.

-As for my articles, I’ll warn you I usually get right to the point.
+As for my posts, I’ll warn you I usually get right to the point.
 I like short and quick reads on Blogs so I try to create them as well, although I’m not opposed to going long if something hits me.
+Also, I’m a stream of thought type of guy so you may see me veer off ear and there but I eventually make my way back on topic.

 Where Else Am I?